Skip to main content

 What is HYPSM?

-The HYPSM schools are commonly thought of as the best schools in the country—they consistently rank in the top 10 national universities and are among the ten hardest U.S. colleges to get into.
+The HYPSM schools are commonly regarded as the best schools in the country—they consistently rank among the top 10 national universities and are among the most selective U.S. colleges to gain admission to.

 The first three HYPSM schools have long been grouped together—they’re all members of the Ivy League, have sterling reputations, and are among the oldest universities in the nation.
 It’s common to hear Harvard, Yale, and Princeton referred to as either HYP or as the “Big Three.”